Let me show you how a DIY boxy door blocker can block out light or even a draft.

 7. Stuff with cotton batting on top of beans using a long ruler to push the cotton to the end and shuffle the beans around the bottom so they try to stay evenly put.

 8. Hand sew the last edge of end in place.

 I love that it’s boxy and fits in the door jam perfectly!

-Of course the fabric is a little French 😉
+Of course the boxy door draft is a little French 😉

 No more light getting in now.